geoffreyporto/resume/README.md

   * DevOps Deployment Applications with PaaS Openshit \(Jenkins, Docker, Kubernetes and Istio.io\) for Distributed Applications.

+  * Aligning technological solutions to the banking regulations of the CNBV and Association of Banks of Mexico.

   **Lastest Certifications**

   * **Data Science Foundations - Level 1**